 Another similar study by Zhong et al regarding role induction chemotherapy prior to surgery observed that patients with favorable pathologic responses had improved outcomes compared to those with unfavorable pathologic responses and to those who received upfront surgery.
 But there were no significant differences in overall 5-year survival rates.

-As of today, the current evidence (category 3) support induction chemotherapy only in locally advanced head and neck squamous cell carcinomas.
+As of today, the current evidence (category 3) supports induction chemotherapy only in locally advanced head and neck squamous cell carcinomas.
 Evidence shows that NACT may have a role in organ preservation.

 Metaanalysis has proven that TPF drug regimen is better than PF drug regimen, but the optimum number of cycles needed is still not clear.